joshemorris/JABuff/README.md

 - `JABuff::FramingRingBuffer2D<T>`: A circular buffer for 2D data (e.g., num_channels x time).
 Ideal for standard audio samples.
 - `JABuff::FramingRingBuffer3D<T>`: A circular buffer for 3D data (e.g., num_channels x time x feature_dim).
 Ideal for spectrograms or other feature matrices.
 - `JABuff::OLARingBuffer2D<T>`: An Overlap-Add buffer.
 Writes perform a crossfaded splice between the tail of the previous block and the head of the new block using a constant-energy curve.
-Reads produce contiguous frames.
+Reads produce contiguous frames (Hop Size = Frame Size).

 ## Repository Organization
 ```